Final Attempt to keep Public Moorage Public, utilizing Moorage Revenues for Improvements

 After so many years of neglecting the physical structures and failing to oversee the management of the moorages, Parks now wants to pass on its obligations and allow a commercial, for-profit operator to control these public assets for 40 years.
 There is no justification for this solution, and Parks offers none.
 Tenants don’t want it, the neighborhood doesn’t want it, and we don’t need it.

-Respectfully submitted by Jeannie O’Brien,Founder, Friends of Lakewood Moorage Chair, Parks Committee, Lakewood Seward Park Neighborhood Association Immediate Past President and Board Member, LSPNA
+Respectfully submitted by Jeannie O’Brien,President, Friends of Lakewood Moorage Chair, Parks Committee, Lakewood Seward Park Neighborhood Association Immediate Past President and Board Member, LSPNA